Citation: Buchak, Greg, Jiayin Hu, and Shang-Jin Wei. 2021. “FinTech as a Financial Liberator.” NBER Working Paper. https://doi.org/10.3386/w29448.

 Abstract: I present a novel model where Big Tech platforms create private money outside the regulated banking system.
 Big Tech platforms distinguish from other online markets by providing FinTech payment services, which are more cost-efficient than cash and traditional bank payments.
 I show that Big Tech's capacity for private money creation depends on the FinTech payment market share, which determines users' tendency to convert FinTech money into bank money.
 The growing market share of FinTech payments increases the lending capacity of Big Tech platforms by reducing the de facto fiat money reserve demanded by market participants, which may dampen the effect of monetary policy tightening.

-Presentations: 35th Australasian Finance and Banking Conference (AFBC)
+Presentations: 35th Australasian Finance and Banking Conference (AFBC), Money Study Group at Peking University

-3. Does FinTech Reduce Human Biases?
-Evidence from Two Quasi-Experiments (with Yanting Chen, Yingwei Dong, and Yiping Huang)
+4. Does FinTech Reduce Human Biases?
+Evidence from Two Quasi-Experiments (with Yanting Chen, Yingwei Dong, and Yiping Huang) R&R at the Journal of Banking and Finance

 Abstract: We investigate whether FinTech alleviates human biases in lending decisions under asymmetric information.
 Using proprietary data from a large auto equity loan company in China, we find that nonlocal borrowers obtain a smaller loan-to-value (LTV) ratio than their local counterparts, even after controlling for the collateral value and other borrower characteristics.
 Using two quasi-experiments where the lender adopts different financial technologies, we find that replacing human decision-making with FinTech algorithms significantly reduces both the LTV ratio and default rate differences between local and nonlocal borrowers, mitigating lending biases against nonlocal borrowers.
 However, the introduction of FinTech credit scores to assist human decision-making through information provision has no impact.
 Our results thus demonstrate the potential of algorithms in correcting human biases and promoting financial inclusion.

-4. In the Shadow of Big Tech Lending (with Yanting Chen and Yingwei Dong)
+5. In the Shadow of Big Tech Lending (with Yanting Chen and Yingwei Dong) Published at China Economic Review

 Abstract: We investigate the impact of Big Tech lending on non-bank traditional lenders, which have a more overlapping clientele with Big Techs than traditional banks.
 Our empirical methodology exploits geographical differences in Big Tech penetration ratios and adopts the instrumental variable (IV) approach using FinTech payment adoption ratios and the distance to the Big Tech's headquarter.
 We find that the competition from Big Tech worsens the performance of branches facing stronger Big Tech competition by reducing the number of borrowers and the amount of loans.
 Moreover, branches in cities highly penetrated by Big Tech lending tighten the lending standard by reducing the loan-to-value (LTV) ratios, measured as the approved loan amount per unit collateral value, while keeping the average collateral requirement unchanged.
 Our findings are consistent with the cream-skimming hypothesis that Big Techs possess better screening technology and reduce the quality of borrowers applying for traditional loans.
 Our results document novel changes in and responses of the non-bank traditional lending business in the Big Tech era.